fommil/fpmortals/manuscript/remaining.md

 Rewrite our business logic to be streaming, convert our GET api into a `Stream` by polling.

+# TODO Dependent Types

+Jons talks are usually good for this <https://www.youtube.com/watch?v=a1whaMzrtsY>

+# TODO Type Refinement

+instead of needing those `error` calls in the first place, just don't allow them to happen at your layer if you can get away with it.

+Protect yourself from mistyping

+# TODO Recursion Schemes

+# TODO Optics

+not sure what the relevance to this project would be yet.

 # TODO Implementing the Application